 9.1 Users must not use the Platform to:

 9.2 Account access is personal and non-transferable.
 Sharing login credentials is strictly prohibited.
 Each practitioner generating reports must hold their own account.
+Users are responsible for maintaining the confidentiality of their login credentials, recovery codes, and any email account or device used to access the Platform.
+Users must promptly notify Capacoty at hello@capacoty.com.au of any suspected unauthorised access, credential compromise, device loss, or account misuse.
 Capacoty reserves the right to suspend or terminate accounts in breach of this clause.

 10.1 Capacoty Pty Ltd (as trustee for the Capacoty Trust) is registered for GST (ABN 91 805 655 016).
 All subscription fees are quoted in Australian dollars (AUD) and are inclusive of GST where applicable.

 10.3 You may cancel your subscription at any time via your account settings.
 Access continues until the end of the current paid billing period.
-No refunds are issued for partial billing periods except where required by the Australian Consumer Law.
+Users are responsible for being aware of their subscription tier and billing anniversary, and for cancelling prior to that date if they wish to avoid further charges.
+The full refund policy is set out in clause 10.8 below.

 10.7 Tax invoices and payment receipts are issued by Stripe on behalf of Capacoty for each successful payment and sent to the email address associated with your account.